 Many clients are demanding GIF files of their projects for social media or mobile UI interactions.
 You can make easily GIFs using After Effects and Photoshop.
 It's a very popular approach these days, and a quick search on Dribbble will reveal loads of UI animation examples, many of which have been made with After Effects.

-In following video tutorial you will learn - Prototype an app UI animation.
+In the following video tutorial you will learn - Prototype an app UI animation.
 Take a Photoshop layout, then bring it to life using Adobe After Effects.
 Enjoy the video!

 3. Face To Gif